 Day 7 Machu Picchu - Cusco Second day Machu Picchu.
 Vistadome train back to Cusco.
 Overnight at Palacio Manco Capac.

 Day 8 Cusco Learn the secrets of Peruvian cuisine with a Cooking Class.
-Visit the city's key historic sites and meet our colonial art expert for a special tour of Monaserio with cocktails and canapes.
+Visit the Cusco's key historic sites and meet our colonial art expert for a special tour of Monaserio with cocktails and canapes.
 Overnight at Palacio Manco Capac.

 Day 9 Cusco Visit Sacsayhuaman ruins.
 Fly to Lima.
 Enjoy dinner at Central Restaurant - one of the World´s Top restaurants.
 Overnight at Hotel B.